orangeloops/OLSDynamicHeaderViewController/README.md

 # OLSDynamicHeaderViewController for iOS (v1.0)

-This is an easy to integrate component that allows a UIScrollView or any of their widely used subclasses (such as UITableView and UICollectionView) to have a header view that can be animated along with scrolling.
+This is an easy to integrate view controller that allows a UIScrollView or any of their widely used subclasses (such as UITableView and UICollectionView) to have a header view that can be animated along with scrolling.

 Here an example: